jaclu/tmux-menus/README.md

 - M - Open another menu
   - shortcut for this item, or "" if none wanted
-  - label for the menu
+  - label
   - menu script
 - C - run tmux Command
   - shortcut for this item, or "" if none wanted
-  - label for the command
+  - label
   - tmux command
 - E - run External command
   - shortcut for this item, or "" if none wanted
-  - label for external command
+  - label
   - external command
 - T - Display text line
-  - label to display.
-Any initial "-" (making it unselectable in tmux menus) will be skipped if whiptail is used, since leading "-" would cause it to crash.
+  - text to display.
+Any initial "-" (making it unselectable in tmux menus) will be skipped if whiptail is used, since a leading "-" would cause it to crash.
 - S - Separator/Spacer line line
   - no params